BaileyAndrew/antGLasso-Implementation/README.md

 This seems to be do better than anBiGLasso - it successfully identifies all three clusters, although there seem to be strong connections between the S cluster and the others (I do not know if this is biologically plausible or not).

-If we increase regularization, then the G1 cluster disappears, so we should not be too hard on anBiGLasso for not learning it - it seems that this cluster is easy to destroy.
+If we increase regularization slightly, then the G1 cluster disappears before the cross-cluster connections, so we should not be too hard on anBiGLasso for not learning it - it seems that this cluster is easy to destroy.

 ## Asymptotic Performance